 1. Play with the tool first.

-Here is a basic introduction to finding and customizing templates in Easelly.
+Here’s a short tutorial to finding and customizing templates in Easelly.

 2. Choose a topic

 If you’re an elementary school teacher who covers multiple subjects, you’ll need to decide which subject you’d like to teach with infographics.

 If you only teach one subject, you’ll need to pick a unit or topic for which you can create an infographic lesson plan.

 Don’t assume that topics like reading or history can’t be visualized; there are plenty of lessons that can incorporate infographics!

 If you’re stuck trying to find a way to teach a specific topic with infographics, ask yourself:

 - What data or numbers are involved with the specific unit you’re teaching?

 - How do you want students to draw conclusions about a subject?